MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-events.md

 ### Uninstall behavior for personal app with bot

 When you uninstall an app, the bot is also uninstalled.
-When a user sends a message to your app, they receive a 403 response code.
-Your bot receives a 403 response code for new messages posted by your bot.
-The post uninstall behavior for bots in the personal scope with the Teams and groupChat scopes are now aligned.
+When a user sends a message to your app after the bot is uninstalled, they receive a `403` response code.
+The post uninstall behavior for bots in the personal, Team, and groupChat scopes are now aligned.
 You can't send or receive messages after an app has been uninstalled.

 :::image type="content" source="~/assets/images/bots/uninstallbot.png" alt-text="Uninstall response code"lightbox="~/assets/images/bots/uninstallbot.png":::